David Villa’s long-distance goal is a goalkeeper’s worst nightmare. How do Stefan Frei, other keepers avoid it?

 And hard as they work, no keeper is perfect.
 Dutra remembers allowing a midfield goal on a chipped ball during his USISL A-League days in the late 1990s.

-“I was way off my line trying to intercept a through-ball and the guy actually did beat me from about 55 yards out.”

 Frei actually got beaten for a 40-yard goal under different circumstances by Whitecaps midfielder Gershon Koffie in May 2014.
-He’d raced about 25 yards to the far corner after a loose ball and then cleared it back towards midfield.
+He’d raced about 25 yards to the far corner after a loose ball and then cleared it back toward midfield.

-Koffie trapped the ball off his chest and then lobbed a shot back towards the open goal before Frei could recover.
+Koffie trapped the ball off his chest and lobbed a shot back toward the open goal before Frei could recover.
 Frei, who had been trying to prevent a corner kick, admits now he should have just booted the ball out of bounds for a throw-in to give himself a chance to reset his positioning.

 Despite the huge difference between that and Villa’s strike last weekend, Frei said it boils down to split-second decision-making.
-Whenever a keeper leaves the box, he added, he must prepare for the unexpected.
+Whenever a keeper leaves the box, he must prepare for the unexpected.
 Playing the through balls intended for sprinting strikers who try to race under them can be especially difficult.

 “You always have to be on your front foot whenever you play through balls behind your line so you can come out right away,’’ he said.